About the Kellys

 - National Palatines to America Society

 - Local Historical and Genealogical Societies and D.A.R.
 Chapters

 She is a graduate of Cornell University and majored in education but currently is devoting all of her efforts to Kinship.

 She manages the various publishing projects and enjoys the aspects of research and computing necessary to complete each publication.

-The Kelly's have four children; Kathleen Rozolis of Langhorne PA, Clyde A. Kelly of Davis, CA, Clare Kelly of Gaithersburg, MD, and Susan Fitzgerald of Rhinebeck, NY.
+The Kelly's have four children; Kathleen Rozolis, Clyde A. Kelly, Clare Kelly, and Susan Fitzgerald.

 The Kelly's offer a Professional Research Service, which is available at $25 per hour.
 There is a $50 minimum.